The North Wales Way Itinerary

 Where?
 Conwy, Gwynedd and Anglesey

 Most ‘Instagrammable’ spot: with four world-class castles in the mix, there are hundreds of picture-perfect locations to take advantage of on this itinerary.
-For starters, discover the hidden stairwells at Caernarfon Castle or take a seat on the drawbridge of Beaumaris Castle — both great options to accompany a thought-provoking caption.
+For starters, discover the hidden stairwells at Castell Caernarfon or take a seat on the drawbridge of Beaumaris Castle — both great options to accompany a thought-provoking caption.

 Together, these four medieval masterpieces collectively form a UNESCO World Heritage Site — making them internationally recognisable, beautifully preserved and in no doubt worthy of an extended adventure.